jweaver72/EGZUMMER-WIKI/Flashing-the-firmware.md

-Flashing firmware is possible with a separate program, but can now be done much more easily from your web browser.
+Flashing firmware is possible with a separate program, but can now be done much more easily from your web browser (Only Chromium based browsers such as Chrome, Edge, Opera).

 Just goto the page with official released [egzumer firmware releases](https://github.com/egzumer/uv-k5-firmware-custom/releases).